perfanalytics/pose2sim/README.md

 **N.B.:** *OpenPose BODY_25B is the default 2D pose estimation model used in Pose2Sim.
 However, other skeleton models from other 2D pose estimation solutions can be used alternatively.* \
     - You will first need to convert your 2D detection files to the OpenPose format (see [Utilities](#utilities)). \
     - Then, change the `pose_model` in the `User\Config.toml` file.
 You may also need to choose a different `tracked_keypoint` if the Neck is not detected by the chosen model. \
-    - Finally, use the right OpenSim model and setup files, which are provided in the `Empty_project\opensim` folder.
+    - Finally, use the corresponding OpenSim model and setup files, which are provided in the `Empty_project\opensim` folder.

  Available models are:
     - OpenPose BODY_25B, BODY_25, BODY_135, COCO, MPII \
     - Mediapipe BLAZEPOSE \
     - DEEPLABCUT \
     - AlphaPose HALPE_26, HALPE_68, HALPE_136, COCO_133, COCO, MPII

 #### With BlazePose (MediaPipe):
 [BlazePose](https://google.github.io/mediapipe/solutions/pose.html) is very fast, fully runs under Python, handles upside-down postures and wrist movements (but no subtalar ankle angles). \